NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Oni Rampage.md

 * * *

 Nothing invigorates you more than your own freshly spilled blood.
-You gain the effects of [[Haste|Haste]] for 1 minute.
+You gain the effects of [[Spells/Haste|Haste]] for 1 minute.

-*Source: Pathfinder Lost Omens: Tian Xia Character Guide* *ORC*
+*Source: Pathfinder Lost Omens Tian Xia Character Guide* *ORC*